top of page

 I guess it’s like most of us — unsure of where we’re going, just plodding along, one wet, muddy foot at a time.

-Let’s talk about driving on these wet, treacherous roads — the kind that make you rant and rave like a full-blown Looney Tune.
+Driving on these wet, treacherous roads feels like an extreme sport — the kind that makes you rant and rave like a full-blown Looney Tune.

 Potholes?
-They’re everywhere.
-Honestly, I think my city could soon be renamed — the City of a Thousand Lakes, like Finland — except ours only fill up when it rains.
+They’re omnipresent.
+Honestly, I think my city could be renamed The City of a Thousand Lakes — like Finland — except ours only fill up when it rains.

 I drive on, warm and safely ensconced in my SUV — big mammoth tyres built to conquer snow, swamps, rivers, lakes.
 What’s a little crater-pond in comparison?

-My SUV motors on with care, nary a complaint.
-Just saying — it’s built like Hulk Hogan on protein powder from Mars.
+My SUV motors on with nary a care.
+It’s built like Hulk Hogan on protein powder from Mars.

 The smell of rain in the air.
-The almost-non-existent roads.
+The almost-nonexistent roads.
 The chaos of honks, headlights, and hesitation.
-The infuriating snaky lines of cars, trucks, scooters inching forward, back, forward again.
+The infuriating snaky lines of cars, trucks, scooters, and motorcycles inch forward, back, then forward again — a cornucopia of chaos and noise.

-Better judgement takes a backseat.
+That’s when better judgement takes a backseat.
 Traffic signals be damned.
-Red is no longer a pause — it’s just a sign for your brain to stop functioning.
+Red is no longer a pause — it’s just a cue for your brain to switch off and burn rubber faster.

 Pedal to the metal.
 Mad Max style.
-Furious and fast, drivers blaze ahead.
+Furious and fast, many of us forge ahead.

 Headlights at full intensity, blinding like an unholy rave.

 This is reality.
-And writing about it helps me vent — calms the limbic system.
+And writing about it is my coping mechanism.

-Don’t get me started on pedestrians — I’ll howl like the Direwolf.
+Don’t get me started on pedestrians — I’ll howl like a werewolf about the missing footpaths and the promises of what could have been.

 Sure, it could be another day in paradise — jousting along in my SUV, music playing to soothe my frayed nerves.

-Till then, I’ll be content with Dream On playing on my stereo — a little anthem to keep the madness in check, and remind me that not all battles are worth fighting.
+Till that happens, I’ll be content with a ditty playing on my stereo — little anthems to keep the madness in check and remind me that not all battles are worth fighting.
+The voice of sanity has spoken, and I’ve made my peace.

 I write about what makes me smile… and what makes me toil.